liz-scudeller/Banking-App/README.md

 - **Error Handling**: The app gracefully handles invalid user input for withdrawal and deposit amounts.
 - **Flexibility**: The app allows initializing the account with a specific initial balance.

+## Technologies Used
+This Banking App is built using the following technologies and tools:
+- Python: Programming language used to develop the banking functionalities.
+- Git and GitHub: Version control system and platform for repository hosting.

 ## Installation

 1. Clone the repository to your local machine: